 varxkr+1-1⋯xkr=1(kr+1-1)-kr+1i=kr+1-1kr(xi-mean(xkr+1-1⋯xkr))2

 in which K is the number of changepoints, dividing the time series in K+1 segments, β is the penalty function, here restrained such that at most 60 changepoints are found per cow-day, because otherwise the number of changepoints would equal the number of data points as this minimizes the total cost.
 As adding changepoints in general lowers the cost function, it is normal that the number of changepoints found is equal to the maximum set beforehand.
 Because the variability in the data was high and thereby unpredictable, a mathematical penalty function for restricting the number of changepoints detected could not be found. xkr is the rth z or CD value in segment k.
 Besides in 'number', also a restriction was set to the minimum distance between two changepoints: they needed to be at least 300 measurements apart (i.e. the lying or non-lying duration was at least 5 minutes).
 Other data-based algorithms (i.e., using variability and expected minimal cost reduction) have been explored, but because of the heteroscedastic nature of the data, could not be used for this study.
-The changepoint search algorithm used is based on a pruned exact linear time algorithm using dynamic programming, as proposed by Killick et al. (Killick et al., 2012), having the advantage that it is mathematically exact and has a linear computational cost with the number of data points.
+The changepoint search algorithm used is based on a pruned exact linear time algorithm using dynamic programming, as proposed by Killick et al. (2012), having the advantage that it is mathematically exact and has a linear computational cost with the number of data points.

 3.5 Data split

 To evaluate the performance of the classification algorithm, its performance was evaluated using two different data splits, one based on time and one based on cow identity.
 For both, we chose to use a smaller portion of the data for training than for testing (approximately 33-66%), unlike what is usual in machine learning practices.
-However, we preferred this data split as (1) the method described here is very robust, so a minimal amount of training data sufficed to achieve accurate predictions and adding more data did not improve the accuracy, and (2) this situation mimics an on-farm situation where little training data is available.
+We preferred this data split as (1) the method described here is very robust, so a minimal amount of training data sufficed to achieve accurate predictions and adding more data did not improve the accuracy, as formally tested but not included in this manuscript, and (2) this situation mimics an on-farm situation where little training data is available.
 The first data split (alike the more classical machine learning approach) uses data from 10 randomly chosen cows (33%) for the model training, and 20 animals (66%) as the independent test set.
 The second approach corresponds to a situation on farm in which current and historical data are used for training and the algorithm needs to perform well in a future situation.
-Here, data of the 3 first days of the dataset were assigned to training set, after which classification performance was evaluated on the remaining 9 days of data.
+Here, data of the 3 first days of the dataset (25.7% of the segments, 5138 in total) were assigned to training set, after which classification performance was evaluated on the remaining 9 days of data (74.3%, 14 888 segments).
 One cow's data only started at day 4, and was therefore not included in this training set as the animal would not have been present in the training period.

 3.6 Segment classification